Survey and mapping ecosystems

 How is vegetation mapped?

-Most maps are prepared at a scale of 1:100,000.
-Some regional ecosystem maps—such as parts of South East Queensland and the Wet Tropics bioregions—are at a scale of 1:50,000.
+Regional ecosystems and remnant vegetation for most parts of Queensland are prepared at a scale of 1:100,000.
+Some areas, including parts of South East Queensland and the Wet Tropics bioregions, are mapped at finer scales of 1:50,000 or 1:25,000.

 How to access our maps